kamalkm07/COVID-19_EconomicLoss/README.md

 # COVID-19_EconomicLoss
 This repository covers information regarding data and codes used in the paper titled "Who compensates?
 An assessment of loss and vulnerability to household economy in India due to COVID-19 lockdown" by Paul et al.
+There are three files in the repository.
+The description of individual files is as:
+The text file "CODING_PLFS.txt" conntains a set of instruction of downloading and processing the PLFS data.
+The R file "Figure 1.R" contains information on getting necessary data and processing the data to create Figure 1 of the paper.
+The R file "Figure 2.R" contains infromation on creation of Figure 2